Arksine/moonraker/docs/configuration.md

 #   A description of the webcam location, ie: what the webcam is observing.
 #   The default is "printer".
 icon:
 #   A name of the icon to use for the camera.
+See the tip following this
+#   example for known values.
 The default is mdiWebcam.
 enabled: True
 #   An optional boolean value to indicate if this webcam should be enabled.
 #   Default is True.
 service: mjpegstreamer
 #   The name of the application or service hosting the webcam stream.
 Front-
-#   ends may use this configuration to determine how to launch or start the
+#   ends may use this configuration to determine how to connect to the service
+#   and interpret its stream.
+See the tip following this example for
-#   program.
+#   currently known values.
 The default is "mjpegstreamer".
+location: printer
+#   A string describing the location of the camera.
+Default is printer.
 target_fps: 15
 #   An integer value specifying the target framerate.
 The default is 15 fps.
 target_fps_idle: 5